-For those outside of the adoption community, whose lives haven’t been directly touched by adoption, it may seem that adoptive families did things “the easy way.”
-In fact, adoption takes a lot of blood, sweat and tears.
+For those who are outside of the adoption community, whose lives haven’t been directly touched by adoption, it may seem that adoptive families did things “the easy way.”
+In fact, adoption takes a lot of blood, sweat, and tears.
 And that’s just the preparation.
 The work begins before any papers are filled out.
+Let’s think about the journey.

 It begins with answering these questions: Will we adopt?
 Why will we adopt?
 Who will we adopt?
 Older children or babies?
 Domestic or international?
 Private or agency?